 |

-- Every set of beliefs or religion has it's basic concepts
+- Every set of beliefs or religion has it's basic

-and it's misconceptions.
+concepts and it's misconceptions.
 On this posting, I hope to give you

-some answers to the most frequently asked questions received
+some answers to the most frequently asked questions received from

-formal realtime classes.
+classes.

 |

-What is Pagan, neo-Pagan , Witchcraft,
+- What is Pagan, neo-Pagan ,

-Pagan Metaphysics etc?
+Witchcraft, Pagan Metaphysics etc?

-- There is a lot of confusion about labels and how they're
+- There is a lot of confusion about labels and how

-point of reference.
+reference.

 -